yangcao77/odo-fork/docs/Comparing-Dev-Files-And-IDP-Schema.md

 - Due to the limit of 1 action per command limit (see 'Actions vs Tasks' above), it appears that Actions are equivalent to our Runtime tasks (eg with the runtime defined as a container in a component).
 	- If this restriction were to be eliminated, then we could likely simulate runtime/shared/standalone tasks with actions, communicating via shared volumes.
 - No equivalent in dev files to the IDP YAML's differentiation between a runtime container and task container.
-- Devfile volumes have no subpath field, when mounting volumes.
+- Devfile volumes have no subpath field, which in the IDP case is used when volumes are mounted into containers.

 #### Runtime:
+- An IDP runtime is a container reserved for running the user's application: this may be a standalone application (Go, Node) or a runtime (Wildfly, Open Libery).
-- No concept of a runtime in the dev file; the closest equivalent is to launch a container, based on a runtime image.
+- No direct equivalent concept to an IDP runtime in the dev file; the closest equivalent is to launch a container, based on a runtime image.
+- Task container vs Runtime container:
+  	- A task is a short-lived action (such as a build or a lint), which the UDO CLI will synchronously block on while it is running.
+Eg. If I have a task that calls `mvn package`, it will run for as long as the `mvn package` command executes within the container.
+		- Task containers are NOT disposed of once the short-lived action completes.
+We keep tasks containers around after the task completes, and reuse them for subsequent task invocations (so that we don't need to wait for a pod to mount volumes each time a task is running, though we like the idea of disposing of task containers after some amount of idle time)
+	- A runtime is a long-lived action (an application or server runtime running in the container), which the UDO CLI will NOT synchronously block on while it is running.
+	- Task containers are defined under `.spec.shared.containers`.
+	- Runtime containers are defined under `.spec.runtime`.

 #### Miscellaneous: